Developing Global Perspective in Costa Rica

 All students will enroll in LA&S 492 Special Topics: Developing Global Perspective (3 credit hours) during the Summer term.

 This course will meet on the University of Kansas campus for six sessions (2 hours each) in the weeks prior to travel.
-Days and times for the pre-program meetings will be announced prior to the application deadline.
+For the 2024 program, the sessions will be held from 5-7pm on the following Thursdays: March 28th, April 4th, 11th, 18th, 25th, and May 2nd.

 On-campus course meetings will cover topics such as exploring culture and its intersection with personal identity, addressing bias and stereotypes, Costa Rican culture and issues of relevance to both Costa Rica and the U.S., sustainable tourism, and preparing for the international travel experience.
 Each of these topics will be explored in more depth throughout the nine-day study abroad experience in Costa Rica.

-While abroad, students will be housed in double occupancy accommodations at hotels in San Jose and La Fortuna, Costa Rica.
+While abroad, students will be housed in double occupancy accommodations at hotels in San Jose and Monteverde, Costa Rica.
 Breakfast will be provided daily.
 Many lunches and dinners are also provided.

 While in Costa Rica, students will take a tour of San Jose to learn more about Costa Rica's capital city and visit sites of interest such as the National Theater and Central Market.
 The group will also visit the Irazú Volcano National Park and meet with Costa Rican professors to learn about their work with indigenous groups and intercultural communication.

-The group will also travel to the beach overnight before stopping in La Fortuna.
-While there, they will hike at a waterfall, visit a chocolate and coffee farms, and will have a free day.
+The group will also stop at the beach before traveling to Monteverde.
+While there, they will tour the cloud forest, visit a chocolate and coffee farm, and have a free day.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.